Updated June 2, 2021

 Private providers delivering mobile services may pose more risk to residents if they provide care at multiple sites, serving as a potential source of transmission between facilities.
 They are therefore expected to avoid movement between sites on the same day, where feasible.

-With the return to in-person learning on May, 25th, 2021, physiotherapists are reminded that the principles related to limiting the spread of COVID-19 are unchanged as is the duty to implement measures to limit the spread of COVID-19.
+Physiotherapists working in schools and early learning centres are reminded that the principles related to limiting the spread of COVID-19 are unchanged as is the duty to implement measures to limit the spread of COVID-19.